 Mathematics is an essential part of everyday life and understanding our world.
 Often people do not realise how much they are using mathematics during the day; from telling the time, to measuring ingredients and even working out discounts on sale items in shops.
 Maths is everywhere!

-At Wavendon Gate School, mathematics enables the development of pupils’ natural ability to think logically and solve puzzles and real life problems.
-Within our curriculum, pupils learn to think creatively and make links between mathematical concepts through exploring patterns in the number system as well as other areas.
+At Wavendon Gate School we teach mathematics mastery.
+Our approach enables the development of pupils’ natural ability to think logically and solve puzzles and real life problems.
+Within our curriculum, pupils are encouraged to represent mathematical concepts using objects.
+Pictures are also used to support the visualisation of more abstract ideas.
+Pupils learn to think creatively and make links between mathematical concepts through exploring patterns in the number system as well as other areas.
 They develop the skills, knowledge and efficient methods of calculation necessary to support them in later life.

 By following a progressive curriculum, our pupils are able to revisit a topic, theme or subject several times throughout their school career.
 The complexity of each mathematical topic increases with each revisit but new learning has a relationship with old learning and is put in context.
 We believe the benefits of teaching in this way are that the information is reinforced and solidified each time the pupil revisits the subject matter as it allows a logical progression from simplistic ideas to complicated ideas.
 Furthermore, pupils are encouraged to apply the early knowledge to later objectives.

 We teach mathematics using a mastery approach.
 Mastery is what we want all of our pupils to acquire.
 Thus all teachers are ‘teaching for mastery’.
 Mastering maths means acquiring a deep, secure and flexible understanding of the subject.
 Our curriculum is enhanced using White Rose, a DfE approved scheme designed to embed teaching for mastery.